COMSYS is pleased to announce the 5th Edition of the COMSYS Maritime VSAT Report which was released in December 2019.

 In this section of our site, we'll tell you what we do and give you some explanations, stories and statistics about the industry.
 Read on for this or click here for pricing and ordering information.

 For current and potential suppliers of products and services this report is an invaluable source on the status and future potential of the maritime stabilised VSAT market today.
-It gives market shares, growth rates, annual contract and sales bookings, business trends, industry and regional breakdowns together with five year forecasts.
+It gives market shares, growth rates, annual contract and sales bookings, business trends, industry and regional breakdowns together with four year forecasts.